-1. Introduction
+1. INTRODUCTION

 The concept of derivations has appeared in various researches and was studied by many mathematicians.
-It also circulated in many mathematical concepts such as Jordan triple derivations, generalized Jordan triple higher derivations, generalized Jordan triple higher derivations, generalized Lie triple higher derivations and multiplicative -lie triple higher derivations.
+It also circulated in many mathematical concepts such as Jordan triple derivations, generalized Jordan triple derivations, Jordan triple higher derivations, generalized Jordan triple higher derivations, generalized Lie triple higher derivations and multiplicative \ast -lie triple higher derivations.
 There is a lot of scientific researchs devoted to the generalizations of the concept of derivations.
 For example, the concepts of Jordan triple derivations and generalized Jordan triple derivations appeared in [6], [7], [9].
-The concepts of Jordan triple higher derivations and generalized Jordan triple higher derivations appeared also in [8]; for the other concepts see [1], [2].
+The concepts of Jordan triple higher derivations and generalized [1], [2].